coderefinery/documentation/_episodes/04-sphinx.md

 questions:
   - How do we get started on writing Sphinx documentation in RST?
 objectives:
-  - Create sample Sphinx documentation and learn some RST along the way.
+  - Create example Sphinx documentation and learn some RST along the way.
 keypoints:
-  - WRITEME
-  - WRITEME
+  - Sphinx and RST are relatively lightweight options for writing documentation.
 ---

 ## RST and Markdown